 Don't Stop With Moss

 I used moss as an example in this guide on how to set up a terrarium in a jar, but there are so many different options you can choose from!
 To help illustrate the larger picture of what can be grown in a jar, please reference this list of plants:

 - Venus Fly Traps

-Simply put, there's no more excuses as to why you can't have your very own garden!
+Simply put, there are no more excuses as to why you can't have your very own garden!
 Moss terrariums are by far the easiest of gardens to care for and offer a great deal of room for creativity.
 Adventure out, find some moss, and then landscape to create the garden you've always desired.
 It's just that easy.